 NEPA lets communities weigh in on federal projects

+Last year, this important legislation—which has given the public a voice on destructive actions like this one for 50 years—came under attack.
 On Sept.
-14, the current administration put into effect regulations that would essentially gut the National Environmental Policy Act (NEPA).
-The news comes months after an executive order allowing federal agencies to ignore NEPA and other laws so they can speed up projects like mines, highways and pipelines.
+14 of 2020, the Trump administration put into effect regulations that essentially gutted NEPA.
+The news came after a separate executive order which allowed federal agencies to ignore NEPA and other laws so they could speed up projects like mines, highways and pipelines.

-For 50 years, NEPA has required the government consider how a project will affect the environment and local communities, and it gives the people who will have to live with the consequences a fair chance to weigh in on it.
-Before an agency gets started, it first needs to explain and justify its plan—offering it up for public scrutiny, considering alternative options, accepting feedback about it and analyzing potential impacts.
+For 50 years, NEPA has required the government to consider how a project will affect the environment and local communities and has given the people who will have to live with the consequences a fair chance to weigh in.
+It has required that agencies explain and justify their plan—offering it up for public scrutiny, considering alternative options, accepting feedback about it and analyzing potential impacts.

-The recent changes, like other attacks on NEPA, stand to especially hurt communities with less access to financial and legal resources.
+Last year's changes, like other attacks on NEPA, stand to especially impact communities with less access to financial and legal resources.
 To understand why, let’s take a look at how this crucial and little-discussed law works.